martinaviggiano/unimai_workshop/README.md

 ## Description

 In the field of data analytics, it is crucial to be able to retrieve, organise and analyse data, as well as carefully manage metadata.
-The provided explanations and exercises offer an overview of some daily tasks in the production and analysis of dataset.
+The provided explanations and exercises offer an overview of some daily tasks in the production and analysis of statistical dataset
 [GLEIF API](https://documenter.getpostman.com/view/7679680/SVYrrxuU?version=latest#40ef2ec4-b8bd-46de-8ad5-5359ed828242) was used to retrieve real entities data.
 <u>NOTE</u>: The datasets present in the repo contain artificial data: data entries were randomly generated, and casually assigned to elements extracted via GLEIF API.